 Medications.
 Packing a few months of prescription medication without checking HSA requirements is one of the most common issues — and one of the most stressful to resolve once a shipment is held.

 New items mixed into household goods.
-If you bought new appliances, electronics, or furniture before your move and packed them with your used goods, they're not eligible for TOR relief and will attract GST.
-Keep receipts and be prepared to declare them separately.
+If you bought new appliances, electronics, or furniture before your move and packed them with your used goods, they don't qualify for TOR relief and will attract GST.
+Keep receipts and declare them separately.

 Underestimating the inventory process.
 A vague or incomplete packing list slows everything down.
-A detailed, itemised list — even for things that feel trivial — speeds up clearance significantly.
+A detailed, itemised list — even for things that feel trivial — makes a real difference to clearance speed.

 Frequently asked questions